rajbos/rajbos.github.io/_posts/2018-08-12-self-signed-certificate-on-sonarqube-server.md

 Next, you'll find that NodeJS is used to send the requests to the SonarQube server!
 Great, now that also has its own version of the trust chain setup...

 # End result
 And this is where we couldn't figure out how to include the certificate here.
 Given the time that it already cost to get here and the expectation that a hosted agent could still be needed (where you cannot trust your own certificates and need to have an official one), we stopped searching around for the solution and got an actual certificate.
-That prevented all these errors and also enables the useage of a hosted agent.
+That prevented all these errors and also enables the usage of a hosted agent.